 Delaware, Wyoming, and Nevada Are Not Necessarily the Best States to Form an LLC In

 Even though a person’s home state is often the best state to form an LLC in, many people still try to save money by forming their LLC in another state.
 Nevada, Wyoming, and Delaware are three of the top choices.
 But, these states are not the best choices for those whose businesses operate primarily in other states.
 We will explain what these states have to offer and why they are not the best choice for LLCs that primarily operate in a different state.

 For some LLCs, Nevada has some useful benefits, such as excellent privacy protection.
-Nevada allows LLC owners to remain anonymous by not requiring them to list their names when they form their business.
+Nevada allows LLC owners to remain anonymous by not requiring them to list their names when they form their businesses.
 Also, companies do not have to list their assets with the state, thus providing further privacy.

 Nevada also has no state taxes, franchise taxes, corporate income taxes, or personal income taxes.

 Wyoming is another popular location for forming an LLC.
 This state has low tax rates with a 4% sales tax, no franchise tax, and no corporate or personal income taxes.
 It also charges only $50 a year for an annual report.
 Additionally, the state does not require LLC owners to make their names public.

 Delaware is very business-friendly.
 LLC owners can remain anonymous in this state.
 Only four states allow this, and owners that don’t want to be associated with the operations of their business appreciate this.